Mostakim69/HobbyHub/README.md

-# 🍽️ FlavorBook - Recipe & Chef Marketplace Web App
+# 🍽️ HobbyHub  Web App

-Welcome to **FlavorBook**, a full-featured and beautifully crafted web application designed to connect food lovers with chefs, ingredients, and delicious recipes.
-This platform allows users to browse, create, and manage recipes, explore blogs, book chefs, and even shop for ingredients—all in one place.
+Welcome to **HobbyHub**,HobbyHub is a community-driven web platform that allows users to create, join, and manage local hobby-based groups.
+Whether you're into painting, gaming, hiking, or coding, HobbyHub helps you connect with like-minded individuals in your area.
 ---

 ## 📌 Project Overview